 Cost of Living Comparison — Compare US Cities Side by Side

 Compare cost of living between US cities.
-See how far your salary goes in different metros by comparing housing groceries transportation healthcare and tax costs in 2026.
+See how far your salary goes in different metros by comparing housing groceries transportation healthcare and.

 Understanding cost of living differences between US cities is essential when considering a job offer in a new city negotiating a remote work salary or planning a relocation.
 A $100000 salary in San Francisco has very different purchasing power than the same salary in Austin or Raleigh.
 Housing alone can vary by 300-400% between expensive coastal cities and affordable inland metros.
 Our calculator adjusts your current salary for cost of living differences across major expense categories so you can make informed decisions.